AARNet/Introduction_to_Jupyter_notebooks/_episodes/08-Python.md

 teaching: 30
 exercises: 15
 questions:
-- How do I get started in Python?
+- "How do I get started in Python?"
 objectives:
-- Use some basic commands in P
+- "Use some basic commands in Python"
 activity:
- - Create a sequence, assign a value, use the sum and print commands
+ - "Create a sequence, assign a value, use the sum and print commands"
- - Create a list and a dictionary
+ - "Create a list and a dictionary"
 keypoints:
- - Coding is all about little steps.
-Let's start at the beginning!
+ - "Coding is all about little steps.
+Let's start at the beginning!"
 ---

 # Working in Jupyter Notebooks with Python